openwisp/netjsonconfig/docs/source/general/basics.rst

   being processed by the backend
 * :ref:`template`: common configuration options shared among routers (eg: VPNs, SSID) which can be passed to backends
-* :ref:`multiple_templates`: possibility inherit common configuration options from more than one template
+* :ref:`multiple_templates`: possibility to inherit common configuration options from more than one template
 * :ref:`context`: variables that can be referenced from the *configuration dictionary*

 .. _configuration_dictionary: